billbertking1/alltheguides/docs/guides/contributing/README.md

 ### More Resources

-> Most of all necessary plugins are installed and can be used from Material / PyMarkdown, however consult to team for any additions.
+> Most of all necessary plugins are installed and can be used from Material / PyMarkdown, however consult the team for any additions.

 - [Examples of most of all Markdown features](examples/README.md)
 - [Writing Your Docs](https://www.mkdocs.org/user-guide/writing-your-docs/)